 Here are a few of the key ways for you to make sure that your brand voice stays consistent.

 - The Communications Strategy

-So, let’s dive right in.
-Okay.
-So number one, when it comes to really launching a communication strategy, you wanna sit down and ask yourself, “What is it that we stand for?
+When it comes to really launching a communication strategy, you need to sit down and ask yourself, what is it that we stand for?
 What is our brand identity?
 How do we actually start to communicate that?
-And how does that voice change depending on the platform that you’re speaking on?”
-Hopefully, guys, what you’re publishing on Instagram would be very different than what you’re publishing on Facebook, even if you’re using the same images, right?
-The types of content, how you’re communicating that, should be different.
+How does that voice change, depending on the platform that you’re speaking from?
+For example, what you’re publishing on Instagram would be very different from what you’re publishing on Facebook, even if you’re using the same images.
+The types of content, and how you’re communicating it, should be different.

-The next thing, when it comes to that communication strategy, is you should start to think about what messages you’re putting out there.
-So, we start to think about it in terms of campaign creation, right?
+Think about what messages you’re sending.Think about it in terms of campaign creation.
 What are the different campaigns?
-How do all of the platforms synergistically come together?
-This is when I think it’s so important to have a content calendar.
-Now, a content calendar can be anything from something like CoSchedule or Loomly, where you’re able to really see all of your social channels, internal communications, and align that.
-You can certainly use a project management software like Asana to be able to do some of those things.
-Or, you can have an Excel document, you can put it on Google Sheets.
+How do all of the platforms come together?
+This is where it’s so important to have a content calendar.
+A content calendar can be anything from something like CoSchedule or Loomly, where you’re able to see all of your social channels and internal communications and align them.
+You can certainly use project management software like Asana to be able to do some of those things.
+Or, you can have an Excel document, or you can put it on Google Sheets.

 Part of maintaining consistent brand messaging means your social media accounts are always on point and on brand!
 Here’s a FREE DOWNLOAD to help you get it right: “5 Ways to Maintain Consistent Brand Messaging”.